 Course Name of the Course No. of Credit

 Code Hours/week Points

-BP601T Medicinal Chemistry III - Theory 4 4
+BP601T Medicinal Chemistry III -Theory 4 4

-CLO 01: develop an understanding of the physico-chemical properties of drugs.
+CLO 01: Develop an understanding about the chemical classification of antibiotics.

-- CLO 02: understand how current drugs were developed by using pharmacophore modeling and docking technique. - CLO 03: acquire knowledge and skills in the chemotherapy for cancer and microbial diseases and different anti-viral agents. - CLO 04: acquire knowledge about the mechanism pathways of different class of medicinal compounds. - CLO 05: introduced a variety of drug classes and some pharmacological properties. - CLO 06: acquire knowledge on thrust areas for further research.
+- CLO 02: Understand how antibiotics drugs were developed and their stereochemistry. - CLO 03: Acquire knowledge and skills for the treatment of malaria and tuberculosis - CLO 04: Acquire knowledge about the mechanism pathways, chemical structures and uses of Urinary tract anti-infective agents and anti-viral agents. - CLO 05: Introduced to a variety of drug classes as Anti fungal, antiprotozoal, anthelmintics and sulphonamides. - CLO 06: Acquire knowledge on thrust areas for further research of drug design and combinatorial chemistry